-Students eligible for bus transportation are those living one and one-half miles from the school.
+Students eligible for bus transportation are those living 1.5 miles from the school.
 Those students living closer will be added as room is available.
 Any student riding home with another student must have a note from his or her parent before they will be allowed to enter the bus.